xanderdunn/kube-state-rs/README.md

 - A delay of several minutes in restoring latest labels to a node should be unlikely but is not a big problem.
 - We aren't dealing with security concerns at this level of the stack.
 - We expect strong consistency from Kubernetes, ConfigMaps, and etcd.
 When you read a ConfigMap after writing to it, you can expect to get the value you wrote.
 We expect Kubernetes `POST`, `PUT`, and `DELETE` are atomic.
 The etcd datastore ensures that these operations either fully succeed or fully fail, maintaining consistency.
+- If a change to node metadata is made seconds before the node is deleted, the change can be lost.
+We assume this is acceptable.
+If label modifications moments before deletion are expected to happen in production, an alternate implementation will be required.

 ### Fault Tolerance
 - Crash: The service crashes.
 We have many replicas with leader election, so when one crashes another will take over.
 In addition, we have automatic restart.